Employees want to learn more & be proactive about developing their careers.

 Take a sneak peek at how competencies & career pathing work well together!

 So, how do you talk to employees about their career pathing options at your organization?

 It’s important to start by asking your staff about their objectives, so you can have a clear understanding of where they want to go in their careers.

 By using competencies, you can then educate them on what they will need to achieve their goals, and you can either manually or use software to lay out a specific career path to help them achieve success.

 Don’t forget that career path conversations shouldn’t be limited to an employee’s annual performance review.
 Having ongoing conversations is essential to making sure everyone is on track and engaged.

 As a manager, it is important to share what you learned as you developed your own career path but be open to the fact that not everyone is going to take the same route.

 Focus conversations on your employees, and work together to find solutions, share resources, and allow your employee to take initiative when following through with development plans.

-To learn more about career pathing and how competencies can help you build a more engaged and high performing workforce, request your demo below!
+To learn more about career pathing and how competencies can help you build a more engaged and high performing workforce, start by checking out our Talent Mobility Toolkit!